valtimo-platform/valtimo-documentation/release-notes/major11/11.2.0/valtimo-frontend-libraries.md

   Now a process can be connected to a specific version of a Case Definition.

+* **Configure Content Security Policy (CSP) from environment**

+  In order to make the client more secure, the option has been added to configure CSP headers from the environment file.
+  Please refer to [this page](/reference/content-security-policy.md) for information on how to configure your CSP.

 ## Bugfixes

 The following bugs were fixed: